 Key Concepts

 To master NappAI, it is important to understand its five fundamental concepts.
-Think of them as the pieces of a building set: once you know each piece, you can build anything.
+Think of them as the pieces of a construction set: once you know each piece, you can build anything.

 Projects (Flows)